abalkin/ltdf/README.rst

 -------

 * Bob: Alice - let's have a stargazing party at 01:30 AM tomorrow!
 * Alice: You know, Bob, 01:30 AM will happen twice tomorrow.
-Which one do you have in mind?
+Which time do you have in mind?
 * Bob:  I did not think about it, but let's pick the first.